cypress-io/cypress/docs/source/guides/core-concepts/taking-screenshots-and-recording-videos.md

 {% note info %}
 ### {% fa fa-graduation-cap %} What You'll Learn

-- how Cypress captures screenshots of test failures automatically
+- How Cypress captures screenshots of test failures automatically
-- how to manually grab your own screenshot
+- How to manually grab your own screenshot
-- how Cypress can record a video of the entire run
+- How Cypress can record a video of the entire run
-- some options of what to do with screenshot and video artifacts
+- Some options of what to do with screenshot and video artifacts
 {% endnote %}

 # Screenshots